-Here are quotes on the related topics of Mushin-no-shin 無心の心 (Mind of No Mind), the flow-state and Open-Focus.
+Here are quotes on the related topics of Mushin-no-shin 無心の心 (Mind of No Mind), the flow-state and Open-Focus (and the related area of Open Monitoring Meditation).
 The breakdown of the sections is as follows:

 - Quotes from Takuan Soho 1

 - Quotes from Takuan Soho 2

 - Quotes from Dr. Les Fehmi and Others on Open Focus and Diffuse Attention